svetst/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : The response code {0} is defined without a x-ms-error-response.

 **Description** :  If defines response code 4xx or 5xx ,  x-ms-error-response:true is required.
-There is one exception: a HEAD operation with 404 SHOULD have x-ms-error-response:false.
+There is one exception: a HEAD operation with 404 SHOULD have x-ms-error-response:false, as

 **CreatedAt**: February 23, 2021